 - Public Comment & Outreach.
-To date, the Planning Department has received one letter in support of the application. - Planning Section 202.2(a)(5)(B) Compliance.
+To date, the Planning Department has received three letters in opposition to the proposed project.
+Concerns generally focused on the small size of the proposed storefront, including concern that customers will be forced to queue outside of the shop, and concern over safety and parking impacts to adjacent residential uses. - Planning Section 202.2(a)(5)(B) Compliance.
 The subject parcel is not located within a 600-foot radius of a parcel containing an existing private or public school or within a 600-foot radius of a parcel for which a valid permit from the City's Office of Cannabis for a Cannabis Retailer or a